KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_004_ScenesNodesCamerasAnimations.md

 There are two kinds of cameras: [`orthographic`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-camera.orthographic) cameras and [`perspective`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-camera.perspective) cameras.
 The parameters that are contained in the different cameras can be used to create the *camera matrix*.
 Explaining the details of cameras, matrices, viewing and projections is beyond the scope of this tutorial.
 The WebGL API documentation contains a dedicated section called [WebGL model view projection](https://developer.mozilla.org/en/docs/Web/API/WebGL_API/WebGL_model_view_projection) that contains background information and links to further tutorials.

-> **Implementation note:**

-> In many environments, there are utility methods for creating the camera matrix based on the parameters that are contained in the perspective or orthographic camera of glTF.

-> The JavaScript [glMatrix](http://glmatrix.net/) library has an [`ortho`](http://glmatrix.net/docs/mat4.html#.ortho) and a [`perspective`](http://glmatrix.net/docs/mat4.html#.perspective) function for filling the camera matrix with the given parameters.

-> The Java library [JOML](https://github.com/JOML-CI/JOML) contains similar [`setOrtho()`](https://joml-ci.github.io/JOML/apidocs/org/joml/Matrix4f.html#setOrtho-float-float-float-float-float-float-) and [`setPerspective()`](https://joml-ci.github.io/JOML/apidocs/org/joml/Matrix4f.html#setPerspective-float-float-float-float-boolean-) methods.

-> The [glm](glm.g-truc.net/) library that is commonly used in C++ offers [`ortho`](https://glm.g-truc.net/0.9.7/api/a00174.html#ga65280251de6e38580110a0577a43d8f8) and [`projection`](https://glm.g-truc.net/0.9.7/api/a00174.html#gac3613dcb6c6916465ad5b7ad5a786175) functions as well.

-> In the old, fixed-function OpenGL, there have been the [`glOrtho`](https://www.opengl.org/sdk/docs/man2/xhtml/glOrtho.xml) and [`gluPerspective`](https://www.opengl.org/sdk/docs/man2/xhtml/gluPerspective.xml) functions that applied the matrices directly on top of the matrix stack.

-What may be important to note is that the camera itself in glTF is assumed to be in a "default" orientation.
-This is the same configuration that the camera has by default in OpenGL: The eye point of the camera is at the origin, and the viewing direction is along the negative z-axis.
 All transformations of the camera are only determined by the global transform of the `node` that refers to the camera.
+When this global transform is the identity matrix, then the eye point of the camera is at the origin, and the viewing direction is along the negative z-axis.

 There may be multiple cameras defined in the JSON part of a glTF.
 However, there is no "default" camera.
 Instead, the client application has to keep track of the currently active camera.
 The client application may, for example, offer a dropdown-menu that allows selecting the active camera, and thus, to quickly switch between predefined view configurations.
 With a bit more implementation effort, the client application can also define an own camera and interaction patterns for the camera control (e.g. zooming with the mouse wheel).
 However, the logic for the navigation and interaction has to be implemented solely by the client application in this case.